 |Width: 84″||View Full Specs: Forest River Rockwood ESP|

-#10.
-Chalet XL
+10. Chalet XL

 The Chalet is an A-frame trailer available in 3 models that offer some unique amenities typically not found in this type of camper.
 The Chalet XL has a permanent queen bed which is very nice for this type of camper.

-If is one of the lighter models in our Top 10 lineup.
+It is one of the lighter models in our Top 10 lineup.

-Once extended you will find 8-feet of headroom which quite high.
+Once extended you will find 8-feet of headroom which is quite high.
 The kitchen area boasts a large galley, residential height countertops, and plenty of windows and skylights to provide ample light in all directions.

 Their Patented Electronic Roof Lift System makes for a quick set-up.
-Optionally available on this camper is a wet bath and a dormer, which are excellent features to add.
+Optionally available on this camper are a wet bath and a dormer, which are excellent features to add.
 Easy for a camping setup.

 |Dry Weight (lbs): 1995 – 2,165||Sleeping Capacity: 3-4|